TheAfroOfDoom/omegaflowey-minecraft-remastered/README.md

 Read the descriptions of the following scripts and run them when it is recommended to:

-1. `yarn start export`: run the AJ blueprint export script
+1. `yarn start export`: run the Animated Java (AJ) blueprint export script

    We recommend running `yarn start export` at least once, and every time changes to `.ajblueprint` files occur from new incoming commits.